eclipse-thingweb/td-tools/node/json-spell-checker/README.md

 ### Structure

-The [index.js](./index.js) file contains the main validation functionality and exports the modules functionalities.
+The [index.js](./src/index.js) file contains the main validation functionality and exports the module's functionalities.

 ## Examples